fxcm/ForexConnectAPI/README.md

 o	For more information, you may contact us: api@fxcm.com

+## Release Note:
+Our price streams are moving from http to https using TLSv1.2 since 6/16/2019, to increase security on our price servers.
+Please make sure client side software is compatible with TLSv1.2.
+Clients use ForexConnect API, Java API will be affected.
+The error you will get: ‘Can't connect to price server.’ if you have any questions, please reach out to api@fxcm.com.

 ## Disclaimer:

  ”CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.